Part 3 · The Unwritten Rule

 Woman, 75

-Women between 45 and 75 balanced housework with plantation or nursery labor.
-Men mostly farmed.
-A disabled farmer had never applied proactively; another waited months for agricultural support.
-Welfare typically arrived late in life, supplementing decades of underpaid or unpaid work.
+Women between 45 and 75 often described balancing housework with plantation or nursery labor.
+Men largely described farming.
+One disabled farmer had never applied proactively; another described waiting months for agricultural support.
+Welfare frequently appeared as a late supplement to decades of underpaid or unpaid work.

-Mini reflection: Work identity, farmer, domestic worker, and daily laborer shape both expectations and dependency in accessing welfare.
+Field observation: Work identity, whether farmer, domestic worker, or daily labourer, appeared to shape both expectations and dependency in accessing welfare.

 Access pathways: how schemes enter people’s lives

-Panchayat officers were the primary gateway.
-Most residents learned of schemes through personal visits and offline paperwork: Aadhaar, ration cards, land records, thumbprints.
-Attempts to self-apply often stalled.
-Leadership changes could freeze progress overnight.
+Panchayat officers emerged as the primary gateway in many accounts.
+Most residents described learning about schemes through personal visits and offline paperwork: Aadhaar, ration cards, land records, thumbprints.
+Attempts to self-apply often appeared to stall.
+Changes in local leadership could freeze progress abruptly.

 “We applied, but when the Nagar Sevak changed, the scheme stopped.
 Nobody cared to reapply.”